zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 ### The Accessibility Tree and Accessibility Attributes

-Internally, Chromium represents the accessibility tree for that web page using a data structure something like this:
+Internally, Monyhar represents the accessibility tree for that web page using a data structure something like this:

 ```